 If your brand is considering getting into video—or mixing up the way you do it—now is the time.
 Online video is only growing.
 According to Wyzowl, 86% of businesses use video as a marketing tool, and 78% of video marketers say video has directly helped increase sales.
 Tl;dr: You need to get quality video content in front of your consumers.
 But if you don’t have the in-house capabilities to produce that awesome content, you might not know where to turn.
-That’s where a good video production agency can help.
+That’s where a good video production company can help.

 A good video company can brainstorm impactful video ideas and expertly bring them to life.
 But there are a lot of agencies out there, and finding the right one for your brand can be overwhelming—until now.

 How to Find the Right Video Production Company

 The hunt for a video production company can be a challenge if you don’t know what to look for.
 Luckily, we’ve compiled our team’s best tips to help you narrow down your search, vet candidates well, and choose the right partner for your particular needs.

 The creative marketplace means there are plenty of resources out there.
 But you want to be selective about who you’re working with.
 Asking an agency about their creative philosophy and approach will give you good insight into who they are and how they work.
 They may have a “one and done” mentality and are just looking to take orders.
 They may be looking to expand their portfolio with a different type of client.

 The best agency will work with you and push to find the best creative solution.
 During early conversations, take note:

 These are all good signs.